19/04/2021 0 Comments

 In the mother’s appeal, she argued that the motion judge had erred by, among other things, finding that the mother had deliberately and willfully breached the access order beyond a reasonable doubt.

-In addressing this argument, the Ontario Court of Appeal stated as follows at paragraph 28:
+In addressing this argument, the Ontario Court of Appeal stated as follows in paragraph 28:

 The Ontario Court of Appeal noted that the motion judge relied upon the fact that the mother had been advised that she was required to do more than merely encourage access.
 The motion judge had asked the following: